NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

 > [!WARNING]
 > `Sandbox.GetInput` and `Sandbox.SetInput` are used to read and set the user inputs into the input struct.
 While `FetchInput` is used to actually use the input struct in the simulation.

+> [!NOTE]
+> Make sure to clamp inputs to prevent attempts to alter inputs to have big magnitudes leading to speedhacks.

 FetchInput tries to fetch an input for the state/tick being simulated/resimulated.
 It only returns true if either: